syncfusion-content/wpf-docs/wpf/Diagram/Overview-Control.md

 ---
 layout: post
-title: About WPF Diagram Overview control | Syncfusion
+title: About WPF Diagram Overview control | Syncfusion®
-description: Learn here all about introduction of Syncfusion WPF Diagram Overview (SfDiagram) control, its elements and more details.
+description: Learn here all about introduction of Syncfusion® WPF Diagram Overview (SfDiagram) control, its elements and more details.
 platform: wpf
 control: SfDiagram
 documentation: ug